dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-mime-messages/create-email-messages/_index.md

 ## **Create New Email Message**

 To create a new email message you can use [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
 The **MailMessage** class also initializes properties of the created email message such as the sender's email address, the recipients' email addresses, the subject of the email, and the email body content in HTML format.

 Consider the following code, with detailed steps, to create a new email message and set its properties.

-**Code steps:**

 1. Create a new instance of the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
 2. Set the [From](https://reference.aspose.com/email/net/aspose.email/mailmessage/from/) property to the email address of the sender.